 - Identify and organize the course’s key concepts and problem types.

 - Understand these key concepts (using the concept summary tool) and problem types (using the decision steps tool).

 - When you get stuck, remember that it’s just part of learning.
 Use one or more of your planned strategies or resources to try getting unstuck.

 In any class, including math class, you should get stuck.
 If you’re not getting stuck, you’re not learning.

-- Where to find information: Figure out where the key places are to find information about what you’re working on (notes, textbook, different textbooks, problem solution books (resources containing many worked examples of problems), use the internet to find sites that display solved problems in a variety of ways.
+- Where to find information: Figure out the key places to find information about what you’re working on:

 Prepare to ask questions: TAs, professors, and peers generally want you to succeed and will welcome questions.